 Your operator interface can consist of one or many pages, depending on your application's needs.
 You may have separate pages for different functions, different people, or different locations.
 You use the Page Navigator gadget to provide a link so users can go from one page to another.

 Adding Pages

-1. In groov Build, click Add Page in the Pages panel on the left side.
+1. In Build mode, click Add Page in the Pages panel on the left side.

 - 2. Type a name for the page. - 3.
-If you wish, choose any of the following options: - Click the Background Color square to choose a color for your page.
+If you wish, choose any of the following options: